-Sadly, while many double merles do not survive to birth, those that are born are commonly blind and/or deaf.
+Sadly, while many double merles do not survive birth, those who are born are commonly blind and/or deaf.
 Each dog in the litter bred from two Harlequin Great Danes has a 25% chance of carrying the double gene.

 For easy math, a litter of 8 dogs would likely result in 2 with the double merles.
 One would likely not survive birth, while the other would likely be born severely impaired.

 Below are a few approaches commonly taken to safely producing litters containing Harlequin puppies, or dogs whose coats resemble that of a Harlequin.